 STEM Summer Camps

 2015 dates have been annouced!
-Registration will be available by years end.
+Registration will be available soon.

 STEM summer camps, presented by NIU STEM Outreach, help 5th - 12th graders discover STEM topics with camps.